The International Ombudsman Association

 All applicants that are certified will receive an official certificate from CO-OP

 that can be hung in their office.
-The association will not be sending out an official notification to the recipient's organization.
+The association will send out notice to recipient’s organization when it is requested on the Certification Application Form.

 After I am certified, may I use that designation on my signature?